LauraMariaVoicu/TestCases/README.md

 Test search functionality for emag.ro

 **Description:**
-Test search functionality when you type something that doesn't exist.
+Entering an invalid search term and verifying that the search function handles it properly.

 **Steps to reproduce:**
 1. Go to the search box